 Initial Concept (Brainstorming):

-Second question: How can I combine traditional football rules with board game play?
+Second question: How can traditional football rules be combined with board game play?

 Answer: Use quiz-bowl type questions to determine progress of offense

-Third question: Where would I find the kind of questions that anyone could answer, but would take some time, some deliberation, to add more drama during the play?
+Third question: Are there questions that anyone could answer, but would take some time, some deliberation, to add more drama during the play?

 Answer: this is a weakness.
 I had trouble finding questions that I could use for my Beta testing.
 I didn’t have time to write an entire question bank.
 I found some websites that offered various trivia and quiz bowl type questions, but none were completely satisfactory.